Tengio/tengio.com/content/blog/crossing-realities-ready-to-daydream.md

   alt="article-img"
   title="Unity Player Settings">

-I didn't heard of any way to have the controller working in Unity emulator (unless you use a phone to [emulate the controller](https://developers.google.com/vr/daydream/dev-kit-setup "Emulate the Daydream controller"), but the point here is to use the actual controller...).
+I didn't hear of any way to have the controller working in Unity emulator (unless you use a phone to [emulate the controller](https://developers.google.com/vr/daydream/dev-kit-setup "Emulate the Daydream controller"), but the point here is to use the actual controller...).
 So you will have to build the app to your Pixel.

 Remember to change the `Bundle Identifier` in the *Player Settings*, like for any other Android app in Unity.
 Then click `File > Build & Run`.